 By limiting the sum insured that can be underwritten per policy, the risk of major losses is mitigated.
 Additionally, reinsurance contracts are contracts entered into by Lemonade in order to receive compensation for losses on contracts written by Lemonade Insurance N.V. (outgoing reinsurance).
 In line with the risk tolerance as set by the board, appropriate reinsurance is secured in order to de-risk the balance sheet, reduce the required capital and increase the financial stability of the European operation.
-Lemonade Insurance N.V. only retains a limited share of exposure through the quota share programme in place and exposure to larger losses are protected through excess of loss reinsurance for both Property and Liability.
+Lemonade Insurance N.V. only retains a limited share of exposure through the quota share programme in place and exposure to larger losses are protected through excess of loss reinsurance.

-The effectiveness of the reinsurance program will be monitored annually by the Actuarial function holder and reported in the Actuarial function holder report.
+The effectiveness of the reinsurance program is monitored annually by the Actuarial function holder and reported in the Actuarial function holder report.